MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/title-bar.md

 #### Default draggable region

-If you don’t specify a draggable region, a rectangle that is the width of the window, the height of the caption buttons, and positioned along the top edge of the window is set as the default draggable region.
+If you don't specify a draggable region, a rectangle that is the width of the window, the height of the caption buttons, and positioned along the top edge of the window is set as the default draggable region.

 If you do define a draggable region, the system shrinks the default draggable region down to a small area the size of a caption button, positioned to the left of the caption buttons (or to the right if the captions buttons are on the left side of the window).
 This ensures that there is always a consistent area the user can drag.